-Centered at Georgia Tech, the ISTC for Adversarial Machine Learning will study the vulnerabilities of ML algorithms and develop new security approaches to improve the resilience of ML applications.
+Centered at Georgia Tech, the ISTC for Adversarial-Resilient Security Analytics will study the vulnerabilities of ML algorithms and develop new security approaches to improve the resilience of ML applications.

-Centered at Stanford University, the Agile Design center aims to enable are more agile hardware development flow, to quickly and easily modify and existing design.
+Colocated between UC Berkeley and Stanford University, the Agile Design center aims to enable a more agile hardware development flow, to quickly and easily modify an existing design.

-Based in China at Tsinghua University, the ICRI for Mobile Networking and Computing will explore advanced mobile network technologies to support typical applications in the next generation (5G) networks.
+Based in China at Tsinghua University, the ICRI for Mobile Networking and Computing is exploring advanced mobile network technologies to support typical applications in the next generation (5G) networks.

 Developing techniques to enable energy-smart solutions for system-on-a-chip (SOC) device rapid prototyping.